How to Earn More Interest on Your Savings In 2023

 Some may be reluctant to add more accounts because they suspect it could adversely affect their credit scores.
 Not so.
 No credit decision is involved when a bank or credit union opens a new savings account, and there is no penalty for owning multiple savings accounts.

-In order to increase the annual return on your money, you need to be proactive and decide ahead of time that when you see a good offer, you’ll take full advantage of it.
+To increase the annual return on your money, you need to be proactive and decide ahead of time that when you see a reasonable offer, you’ll take full advantage of it.

 3. Target Accounts for Specific Purposes

-But to earn more interest, you need to leave savings untouched for long periods of time.
+But you must leave savings untouched for long periods to earn more interest.
 That’s why it helps to have multiple savings accounts targeted for specific purposes.

-For example, if you have an underperforming savings account, keep it – but do the research to find one with a reputation for consistently high rates and open that account for a different purpose.
+For example, if you have an underperforming savings account, keep it – but research to find one with a reputation for consistently high rates and open that account for a different purpose.
 Use your existing savings account as your go-to emergency fund.
-Then your new, targeted savings-account balance can remain untouched for longer periods and earn more interest.
+Then, your new, targeted savings account balance can remain untouched for extended periods and earn more interest.

 4. Consider Other Types of Savings and Strategies

-The traditional savings account is by no means the only way to save money.
-There are alternative savings vehicles such as certificates of deposit (CDs) and money market accounts.
+The traditional savings account is not the only way to save money.
+Alternative savings vehicles include certificates of deposit (CDs) and money market accounts.

-If you’re saving for a new car that you plan to buy in, say, three years, you might want to pick a savings product (CD, etc.) with a longer term, higher return, and less access.
-But you might miss the liquidity if you’re saving for something you want sooner.
-In that case, you might think about a different strategy that provides both high returns and access to your funds.
+If you’re saving for a new car that you plan to buy in three years, you might want to pick a savings product (CD, etc.) with a longer term, higher return, and less access.
+But you might miss the liquidity if you save for something you want sooner.
+In that case, you might think about a different strategy that provides high returns and access to your funds.

 Earn More Interest While Maintaining Liquidity